RobItu/hardhat-fund-me/README.md

 # Hardhat-Fund-Me
 ![alt text](https://hardhat.org/card.jpg)
-With the help of Patrick Collins and FreeCodeCamp, this repository was created to test, deploy and run a Solidity FundMe contract with the HardHat framework.
+With the help of Patrick Collins and FreeCodeCamp, this repository was created to test, deploy and run Solidity contracts with the HardHat framework and much more.

 # Getting Started
 Instructions for setting up project locally